ykhdrew/qMSM_tutorial/notebook/qMSM/README.md

 * **Andrew Kai-hei Yik** - *Contributor*

 # License
-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE.md) file for details.

-#Reference
+# Reference
 Cao S. et al. , "On the advantages of exploiting memory in Markov state models for biomolecular dynamics",
 J. Chem.
 Phys.
 153, 014105 (2020) https://doi.org/10.1063/5.0010787